swissspidy/preferred-languages/readme.txt

 == Upgrade Notice ==

-= 2.0.0 =
+= 2.0.1 =

-This release improves compatibility with locale switching and WordPress 6.1, and fixes various bugs.
+This release addresses a minor bug with merging script translations and ensure c compatibility with WordPress 6.3.